MillerKnoll (NASDAQ:MLKN) Issues Q2 2025 Earnings Guidance

-Separately, StockNews.com raised MillerKnoll from a buy rating to a strong-buy rating in a report on Saturday, August 3rd.
+Separately, StockNews.com upgraded shares of MillerKnoll from a buy rating to a strong-buy rating in a research note on Saturday, August 3rd.

-MillerKnoll (NASDAQ:MLKN – Get Free Report) last released its earnings results on Wednesday, June 26th.
-The company reported $0.67 earnings per share for the quarter, topping analysts’ consensus estimates of $0.54 by $0.13.
-MillerKnoll had a net margin of 2.27% and a return on equity of 10.94%.
-The business had revenue of $888.90 million for the quarter, compared to analyst estimates of $898.65 million.
-During the same period last year, the company posted $0.41 EPS.
-The business’s revenue was down 7.1% on a year-over-year basis.
-As a group, research analysts predict that MillerKnoll will post 2.21 earnings per share for the current fiscal year.
+MillerKnoll (NASDAQ:MLKN – Get Free Report) last announced its quarterly earnings data on Wednesday, June 26th.
+The company reported $0.67 earnings per share for the quarter, topping the consensus estimate of $0.54 by $0.13.
+The company had revenue of $888.90 million for the quarter, compared to analyst estimates of $898.65 million.
+MillerKnoll had a return on equity of 10.94% and a net margin of 2.27%.
+MillerKnoll’s revenue for the quarter was down 7.1% compared to the same quarter last year.
+During the same quarter last year, the firm earned $0.41 EPS.
+As a group, sell-side analysts anticipate that MillerKnoll will post 2.21 earnings per share for the current year.

 MillerKnoll Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, October 15th.
-Stockholders of record on Saturday, August 31st will be given a dividend of $0.1875 per share.
-The ex-dividend date is Friday, August 30th.
-This represents a $0.75 annualized dividend and a dividend yield of 2.73%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 15th.
+Stockholders of record on Saturday, August 31st will be issued a dividend of $0.1875 per share.
+This represents a $0.75 dividend on an annualized basis and a dividend yield of 2.73%.
+The ex-dividend date of this dividend is Friday, August 30th.
 MillerKnoll’s payout ratio is 67.57%.

 MillerKnoll, Inc researches, designs, manufactures, and distributes interior furnishings worldwide.
 It operates through three segments: Americas Contract, International Contract & Specialty, and Global Retail.
 The company also provides seating products, furniture systems, other freestanding furniture elements, textiles, leather, felt, home furnishings and related services, casegoods, storage products, as well as residential, education, and healthcare furniture solutions.